Thib-G/infrabel-opendata-to-pg/README.md

 # infrabel-opendata-to-pg
-Copy tables from Infrabel open data to PostgreSQL/PostGIS
+* Copies tables from Infrabel open data portal to PostgreSQL/PostGIS.
+* Generates a Linear Referencing System from the geometry of the tracks and the positions of kilometer poles.

 ## Tools
 You need to install the following tools: